consistent-milk12/docs-md/generated_docs/object/read/macho/file/index.md

 - `fn parse<'data, R: ReadRef<'data>>(data: R, offset: u64) -> read::Result<&'data Self>`

   Read the file header.

+  Also checks that the magic field in the file header is a supported format.

 - `fn is_supported(&self) -> bool`